EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

 ```

 Both the front-end and the working node are configured by Ansible.
 This
 process usually takes some time.
-The user can monitor the status of the
+You can monitor the status of the
 cluster configuration using the `is_cluster_ready` command-line tool:

 ``` {.console}